lop-Louis/go-to-docs/docs/start-here/sli-states.md

 # SLI States

+> **Primary action:** Map your current initiative to these states and monitor the SLIs.

 | State        | Entry                        | Exit                  | SLI                      |
 | ------------ | ---------------------------- | --------------------- | ------------------------ |
 | 0.
 Idle      | No owner                     | Owner set             | Time in idle             |